jbranchmaster/upgraded-engine/recipies/lunch_dinner/23_cauliflower_curry_poori_chapathi.md

    - 1 `clove`
    - 1 small 1 inch `cinnamon`
    - 20% of half `raw coconut`
-   - first grind these in mixer and then add
+   - first grind these in mixer. can add little water in this step to help grinding and then add
    - 8-10 sprigs of `corriander leaves` and grind them
 - **veggies**
   - 1/2 of a medium sized `cauliflower`. cut each stalk into 2-3 pieces depending on the size